List of extreme points of Japan

 Japan extends from 20° to 45° north latitude (Okinotorishima to Benten-jima) and from 122° to 153° east longitude (Yonaguni to Minami Torishima).
 The coordinates used in this article are sourced from Google Earth, which makes use of the World Geodetic System (WGS) 84.

 Extreme points

 The northernmost point that Japan claims lies on the disputed island of Iturup.
-Japan's claim to the three southernmost islands of the Kuril Islands is disputed by Russia, who de facto controls the islands.
+Japan's claim to the three southernmost islands of the Kuril Islands is disputed by Russia, which de facto controls the islands.
 This list provides the northernmost point as claimed by Japan as well as the northernmost undisputed point in Japan.

 Overall

 Five main islands

 The five main islands of Japan are Honshū, Hokkaidō, Shikoku, Kyūshū and Okinawa.
 All of these points are accessible to the public.